nhi-nguyennn/1800-bby12/README.md

 ## Features
 - Utilizes Firebase’s database for 24/7 service.
-- Display shared assignments according to the time slot chosen by users.
+- Displays shared assignments according to the time slot chosen by users.
 - Displays personalized information.
 - Displays all set specific course info.
 - Displays a flexible calendar for users.